70 Unique Names for Dogs With Spots

 Fawn: Young deer are spotted at birth to help camouflage them as they await their mother’s return from foraging.
 Fawns lose their spots between three and four months of age, as their winter coats begin to come in.
 Fawn is also the name of Lt.
-Col. Oliver North’s big-haired secretary, Fawn Hall, famed for helping him shred classified documents pertaining the Iran-Contra scandal.
+Col. Oliver North’s big-haired secretary, Fawn Hall, famed for helping him shred classified documents pertaining to the Iran-Contra scandal.
 Name your spotted girl Fawn if she also enjoys shredding objects around the house.

 Halo: A ring, orb or nimbus that appears above the sacred or divine.

 Kusama: Yayoi Kusama was a prolific artist who predated the Pop Art movement.
 Her mediums included soft sculpture, installations, painting and collage.
 Her work is known for psychedelic colors repeated in bold patterns of spots and dots.
 Her works were exhibited alongside of Warhol, Segal, and Oldenburg.
 She was also renowned for her contributions to fashion design, poetry and performance art.

 Linsang: A spotted, ferret-like creature, the linsang has spots that resemble the leopard pattern with a ringed tail.
 These tiny creatures weigh one pound, while their slender bodies average 14-15 inches from head to the tip of the tail.

 Maharam: A small dot and line pattern designed by Charles and Ray Eames in 1947.
 This iconic pattern is still in production today.

 Marimekko: Japanese design house that distinguished itself with bright bold spotted patterns in the mid-1960s.

 Nebula: Derived from mist or cloud, it is composed of interstellar dust and gas.
 The Andromeda Galaxy Nebula is the next closest galaxy to ours, the Milky Way.
 You can call her Ula for short.